hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 ### Chromium and Chromedriver

 Chromedriver and Chromium can be installed through the default package manager.
+They may require the EPEL repository (which can also be installed via the default package manager).

 ### Opera and OperaChromiumDriver